 - Use org structured data markup to clarify your store data.

 Third, Ensure your website is mobile ready.

 In April, we discussed the Google Mobile Algorithm Update.
-If you want any local search for any of your stores, you need a mobile site.
-Check the Mobile Friendly app from Google to find out for free whether your site is optimized for mobile traffic.
-If it is not, then contact Shout at (03) 9866-8648 to add a mobile component to your website.
+If you want any location search for any of your stores, you need a mobile site.
+Check the Mobile Friendly app from Google to find out for free whether your site is optimised for mobile traffic.

 The value of a mobile site is definitely worthwhile.
-Recently, cosmetics retailer Sephora mentioned how every dollar in mobile search drive $6 in customers – https://youtu.be/UfIz0PYyucw
+Recently, cosmetics retailer Sephora mentioned how every dollar in mobile search drove $6 in customers – https://youtu.be/UfIz0PYyucw

 Fourth, use Google Local Inventory Ads

 Another tool for businesses looking to spread the word about their local pages is through Google Local Inventory Ads.